 Youthlaw has a robust volunteer program for students and graduates to gain experience in the community legal sector.
 Our lawyers rely on volunteers to assist with casework and the day to day administrative operations of the centre.
 We expect a high standard from our volunteers and in return we provide training, supervision and mentorship.

-Volunteers are trained to provide administrative and paralegal support to Youthlaw’s lawyers and administrative staff.
-Key responsibilities include:
+You will be trained to provide administrative and paralegal support to Youthlaw’s lawyers and staff.

 - providing file management support to lawyers including conflict checking, data entry and maintaining file notes and client records